Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-BasicSetup.md

 ## 11. Post deployment activities

-Once Enterprise-Scale has deployed, you can grant your application teams/business units access to their respective landing zones.
+Once Azure landing zone portal accelerator deployment finishes, you can grant your application teams/business units access to their respective landing zones.
 Whenever there’s a need for a new landing zone, you can place them into their respective management groups (Online or Corp) given the characteristics of assumed workloads and their requirements.